Country Codes of the Philippines

 - 88: Bukidnon, Camiguin, Misamis Occidental, Misamis Oriental

 - Philippines Yellow Pages– yellow pages business directory for the Philippines.
-Allows for search by category and city.
+It allows for search by category and city.

 - Contact Numbers PH – a collection of contact numbers in the Philippines.
-Includes police and fire, as well as associations and government listings.
+It includes police and fire, as well as associations and government listings.

-- Wikipilipinas Phillipine Government Office Directory – offices of the government of the Philippines from a local wiki directory.
+- Wikipilipinas Philippine Government Office Directory – offices of the government of the Philippines from a local wiki directory.

 ’00’ is used as an exit code when dialing an international phone call from the Philippines.

 - National Telecommunications Commission – Ministry responsible for telecommunications in the Philippines.

 - APT (Asia-Pacific Telecommunity) – Intergovernmental organization that works with government, manufacturing, and research & development in the telecommunications industry.